Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 As a key member of FRC Team 1391 (The Metal Moose) during the 2022 season, I contributed

 significantly to developing our innovative robot "Gustavo."
-The robot featured breakthrough designs
+The robot featured breakthrough

 in climbing and shooting mechanisms, including a unique unlimited-rotation turret and a

 sophisticated multi-stage climbing system capable of reaching the traversal bar.
-These innovations
+These

-helped our robot demonstrate exceptional performance throughout the season, making it all the way to
+helped our robot demonstrate exceptional performance throughout the season, making it all

 the World Championship in Houston, Texas.